Overall score

 Devon Hills is a leafier hillside smaller community with elevated outlooks, while Longford is a regional mid-sized suburb that feels self-contained without feeling remote.
 Devon Hills sits among greener hillside streets, while Longford keeps a flatter suburban layout.

-On the data, Devon Hills is stronger for housing affordability and stronger socioeconomic advantage; Longford answers with public transport access and walkability.
+On the data, Devon Hills is stronger for housing affordability and stronger socioeconomic advantage; Longford answers with a quieter safety profile and public transport access.
 On housing, Devon Hills sits in a well priced band, compared with a affordable feel in Longford.

 Devon Hills suits investors more clearly, whereas Longford is the stronger match for retirees and families.